Probing Bardeen-Cooper-Schrieffer pairing and quasiparticle formation in ultracold gases by Rydberg atom spectroscopy

 As the gap increases, the appearance of a secondary branch becomes visible.
 This branch is the result of the excitation of a Bogoliubov mode from the lower branch of the Bogoliubov dispersion into the upper branch.
 The excitation must overcome the separation between the branches of the dispersion, reflected by the $2\Delta$ shift.
-As the gap increases, the excitation becomes energetically less favorable, and the upper branch loses spectral weight.
+As the gap increases, the excitation becomes energetically less favorable, and the upper branch loses spectral weight, which is transferred to the lower quasiparticle branch.

 The gap parameter dictates the timescale on which the Ramsey signal starts to deviate from the power-law decay, or OC regime, and transitions into a dynamical regime associated with quasiparticle formation.
-This is analyzed in~\Fig{fig:oc_full}, where dashed lines show the time scales given by $\sim1/\Delta$.
+This is analyzed in~\Fig{fig:oc_full}, where dashed lines show the timescales given by $\sim1/\Delta$.
 In order to quantitatively study the impact of the gapped dispersion in the suppression of the OC and quasiparticle formation, we fit the Ramsey signal to the asymptotic form (solid lines in~\Fig{fig:oc_full}):

 Here, $Z_B$ and $Z_\gamma$ represent the quasiparticle weights of the atomic and Bogoliubov excitation peaks, respectively, with $2\Delta\approx|\omega_B-\omega_\gamma|$.
 As can be seen from~\Fig{fig:oc_full}, this fit describes the numerical data remarkably well.
-We find a power-law dependence of the quasiparticle weight of the bath with respect to the gap, leading to $Z_B^{(\Delta)}\sim(\Delta/\epsilon_{\mathrm{F}})^\alpha$ (see inset of \Fig{fig:oc_full}).
+We find a power-law dependence of the quasiparticle weight of the bath with respect to the gap, leading to $Z_B^{(\Delta)}\sim(\Delta/\epsilon_{\mathrm{F}})^\alpha$ (see the inset in \Fig{fig:oc_full}).
 This suppression of the orthogonality catastrophe has also been identified previously in a polaron-BCS system \cite{Wang2022Heavy,Wang2022Exact}.
 Here, we find that the scaling exponent is precisely given by

 where $\delta_\ell(\epsilon_{\mathrm{F}})$ is the scattering phase shift of the $\ell$-scattering channel evaluated at the Fermi energy.
-The emergence of a quasiparticle weight from the gapped dispersion makes evident the spectral features of the trimer peak, and allows to distinguish the different underlying physical mechanism governing the lineshape of the dimer.
+Therefore, we recover the universal low-energy features of the OC \cite{Wang2022Heavy,Wang2022Exact} while simultaneously resolving the underlying dynamics of Cooper pairing at the microscopic level.